Ruddle/TMA/README.md

 JSON and XML both represent trees.

-They both are transported as text.
+They are transported as text.

 ### Discussion